cblop/recipe-finder/README.md

 ```

 ### tokenise
-`tokenise`: `normalised-tokens` converts strings into vectors of tokens, and normalises by converting to lowercase and removing non-alphabetical characters
+`tokenise/normalised-tokens` converts strings into vectors of tokens, and normalises by converting to lowercase and removing non-alphabetical characters

 ``` clojure
 "A delicious potato pie for 3!" -> ["delicious" "potato" "pie"]
 ```

 ### index
-`index`: `make-index` creates an inverted index used to find the documents a token (search term) appears in, and how relevant each document is.
+`index/make-index` creates an inverted index used to find the documents a token (search term) appears in, and how relevant each document is.

-The relevance is calculated using Term Frequency-Inverse Document Frequency (TF-IDF), multiplied by section weights that prioritise the recipe title and ingredients. (see `calculate-document-score` in this namespace).
+The relevance is calculated using Term Frequency-Inverse Document Frequency (TF-IDF), multiplied by section weights that prioritise the recipe title and ingredients. (see `index/calculate-document-score` in this namespace).

 The inverted index has this format, with search terms as keys mapping to maps with document-ids as keys and relevance scores as values: